Logo of the website

 I still believe that investing directly is not as difficult as people make it sound.
 And it can be much cheaper than any other option.
 I am not planning to change how I invest in the stock market.

-However, I firmly believe investing with a Robo-Advisor is much better than not investing.
+However, I firmly believe investing with a Robo-advisor is much better than not investing.

-So, if you cannot gather the courage and motivation to start investing in the stock market, you may want to check some of the Robo-Advisors I have outlined in this article.
-I also have a comparison of the different investing levels (DIY vs Robo-Advisors).
+So, if you cannot gather the courage and motivation to start investing in the stock market, you may want to check some of the Robo-advisors I have outlined in this article.
+I also have a comparison of the different investing levels (DIY vs Robo-advisors).

 Mainly, I think that Selma and True Wealth have interesting offers.
 Inyova is also interesting if you have a deep belief in sustainable investing.
 Regarding sustainable investing, you may want to check my comparison of Selma and Inyova.

 You can even retire early with a Robo-advisor.
 However, it is important to know that the extra fees (compared to DIY investing) will mean a slightly higher retirement portfolio.
+Finally, it is worth mentioning that sometimes Robo-advisors can be cheaper than brokers.

-When you do not want to invest yourself and go into the trouble of managing a broker account, investing with a Robo-Advisor is a good option!
+When you do not want to invest yourself and go into the trouble of managing a broker account, investing with a Robo-advisor is a good option!

 Photo of Baptiste Wicht

-Baptiste Wicht started thepoorswiss.com in 2017.
+Baptiste Wicht started The Poor Swiss in 2017.
 He realized that he was falling into the trap of lifestyle inflation.
 He decided to cut his expenses and increase his income.
-This blog is relating his story and findings.
-In 2019, he is saving more than 50% of his income.
-He made it a goal to reach Financial Independence.
-You can send Mr. The Poor Swiss a message here.
+Since 2019, he has been saving more than 50% of his income every year.
+He made it a goal to reach Financial Independence and help Swiss people with their finances.

-21 thoughts on “Swiss Robo-Advisors 2024: Invest without any hassle”
+26 thoughts on “Swiss Robo-Advisors 2025: Invest without any hassle”

 1. Hi Baptiste,